 1. Why email signature?

-In principle, the email signature is of interest to everyone.
+Email Signature – In principle, the email signature is of interest to everyone.
 Whether it’s businesses, private users or government agencies.
 They all need to trust the identity of their communications partner.
 Everyone wants to be able to rely on the secure and confidential delivery of messages and the data they hold.
 It does not matter from which client you send your e-mails.
 Whether from Microsoft Outlook, Outlook from the Office 365 package, or other systems.

 By using trusted digital certificates issued on a person’s verified identity, a signature confirms the origin and authenticity of a message.
 Creating and using signatures thus forms the foundation for the confidentiality of the information.